 To learn more about the latest work in this area, please see our ESG Report.[PDF]

-by Commerce Bancshares Foundation
+by Commerce Bancshares

 Commerce supports a wide range of charitable organizations, all focused on improving the lives of people in the communities where we are located.
 As our efforts attest, we believe everyone should have access to economic opportunities, affordable housing, education and the arts.
 We take a strategic, comprehensive approach to building strong communities that involves community reinvestment, corporate philanthropic giving, team member volunteerism and strategic partnerships.

 Our ongoing commitment to building strong communities aligns well with our responsibility as a financial institution under the Community Reinvestment Act (CRA).
 Through the Community Reinvestment Act, we are assessed for the strength of the banking services and access to credit we provide in all our communities, with a special focus on the needs of low- and moderate-income (LMI) communities.
 On our most recent CRA exam, we earned an Outstanding rating — the highest rating possible — for CRA compliance.
-We are proud of the Outstanding Community Reinvestment Act (CRA) rating the Company has received for over 20 years for our efforts to support low- and moderate-income communities.
+We are proud of the Outstanding Community Reinvestment Act (CRA) rating the Company has received for 25 years for our efforts to support low- and moderate-income communities.

 Through regular outreach, we understand and keep community needs top-of-mind as we develop new products and services.
 Our work in this area includes investment in affordable housing, community services, neighborhood revitalization and stabilization, and economic development in our communities.
 Our CRA commitments are reflected in our extensive banking center and ATM network, our mobile and online banking services, and the wide range of affordable products available to community members.